apsmath/MonsterSubgroups/README.md

 at any subsection.
 Logical interdependence is indicated by appropriate references in the textual annotations, with recurring variables defined in each subsection where they appear.

+Sample GAP code for verifying some of the claims made in the paper is included in the file [`extras.g`](extras.g).